Hannah Miley: Swimming career

 She represented Scotland at the 2010 Commonwealth Games, winning a gold medal in the 400m individual medley.

 Miley represented Great Britain at the 2008 Summer Olympics in the 200m and 400m individual medley swimming events and represented Great Britain at the 2012 Summer Olympics in the 400m individual medley, attaining 5th place.

 In 2012, Miley became world and European 400 m individual medley short course champion.
 She became the first British swimmer to win three individual medals at a European Short Course Championships since Sue Rolph in 1999.
 Miley then won two medals at the World Short Course Championships, which included the first world title of her career.

 In 2014, she retained her 400m individual medley title at the Commonwealth Games in Glasgow.
 At the Games, Miley reached seven finals and won two medals in total.

 Miley made her Arena Pro Swim Series debut in February 2015, winning gold in the 200 m freestyle and 400 m individual medley, and six medals in total.
 She added a further two medals in March 2017, including gold in her strongest event.

 Hannah Miley is currently supporting and is the face of the Kellogg's Free Kids Swim campaign.

 She was born in Swindon, Wiltshire, England, and, a few months after being born, moved to Inverurie, Scotland where she attended Inverurie Academy before graduating from Robert Gordon University.

 Miley was an ambassador for the LEN Short Course Championships in Glasgow in 2019.

 Miley was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to swimming and women in sport.

 Personal bests and records held

+Personal life

+Miley is married to Euan.
+She gave birth to a daughter in 2023; Miley has spoken of experiencing a "whirlwind" after her daughter was born several weeks premature.